MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

 # Support audio calls with Skype

 [!include[Introduction to conducting audio calls](~/includes/snippet-audio-call-intro.md)]
-This article describes how to enable support for audio calls via Skype by using the Bot Builder SDK for .NET.

-## Conduct an audio call

 The architecture for a bot that supports audio calls is very similar to that of a typical bot.
-The following code samples show how to enable support for audio calls via Skype by using the Bot Builder SDK for .NET.
+The following code samples show how to enable support for audio calls via Skype with the Bot Builder SDK for .NET.

-First, define the `CallingController`.
+## Enable audio call support

+Define the `CallingController`.
+This enables the bot to support audio calls.

 ```cs
 [BotAuthentication]